WiFi Dongles: Value for Money or a Gimmick?

 • Higher-end plans can support dozens of devices at once

-• Mid to long term plans - Potentially disadvantageous if your signal is poor
+• Mid to long term plans difficult

 • Most modem models require a connection to a power supply